jintonic/geant4/README.md

 Instead, Geant4 is provided as a set of [C++](build/cpp) libraries that need to be compiled [^1].
 One must write a C++ program (Geant4 [application](examples)) that calls functions provided in the compiled Geant4 libraries.
 The application itself also needs to be compiled, before it can be double-clicked and run.

-[^1]: Binary releases on <https://geant4.org/download> are pre-compiled Geant4 libraries.
-They only work on very specific operating systems.
-This approach works best for Windows users.
+[^1]: Binary releases on <https://geant4.web.cern.ch/download> are libraries already compiled on very specific operating systems.
+They work best for Windows users.
 Please watch the first 5 videos in [this] YouTube playlist to understand the pro's and con's of pre-compiled Geant4 libraries.

 [this]: https://www.youtube.com/playlist?list=PLw3G-vTgPrdB7cIYWEoCeIZrSePpefFEW